VAMSI-datascience/Supervised-learning-application-for-vehicle-insurance-fraud-detection-/README.md

 + And if the right format of the csv is uploaded to the custom predict...it will yield the predicted csv to the folder...

+• Please do ⭐ the repository, if it helped you in anyway.